emeersberg/insurance-analytics-project/README.md

    - Import the notebook to your workspace
    - Upload CSVs to `/FileStore/tables/`
    - Run each cell step by step
+   - Export dataframe manually to final CSV file

 2. **Power BI**:
    - Open `.pbix` file
-   - Refresh data source to re-point to CSVs (or web links)
+   - Refresh data source to re-point to final CSV

 ---